c4pt000/AltcoinGenerator/README.md

 <br>
 <br>
 <br>
-an improvement to a pre-existing tool to help designers trying to establish their own cryptocurrency
 <br>

 # Altcoin Generator

-Easiest way to create your own cryptocurrency.
+# an improvement to a pre-existing tool to help designers trying to establish their own cryptocurrency

 ## What does this script do?